EulerSearch/embedding_studio/docs/tutorial/iteration_emulator.md

 # Iteration emulator

-In the section [Hello, unstructured World!](hello_unstructured_world.md) there are two simple emulation steps, just to test that EmbeddingStudio is build and running well.
-But you also can test EmbeddingStudio on an emulated dataset to check algorithmic correctness.
+In the section [Hello, unstructured World!](hello_unstructured_world.md) there are two simple emulation steps, just to test that Embedding Studio is build and running well.
+But you also can test Embedding Studio on an emulated dataset to check algorithmic correctness.
 We have separated these emulations to show how they work.

 !!! warning